webshop-tech/integration-for-billingo-fluentcart/readme.txt

 * **B2B Sales**: Buyers must have an EU VAT ID.
 Local VAT ID only is not yet supported.
 * **Document Types**: Only Invoices can be generated.
 Receipts and Pro forma invoices are not supported.
 * **IPN**: Instant Payment Notification is not yet supported.
+* **Lag**: Customers might need to wait a few seconds on the order conrifmation page before being able to download the invoice.

 = Language Support =